 Whirlpool expert review by ConsumerAffairs

 Whirlpool is generally considered the largest home appliance maker in the world.
 The company employs over a 100,000 employees, with many of them located right in the United States.
 The company also has a strong commitment to environmental and social causes.

-- Large capacities for a variety of customers: Whirlpool washers feature large capacities, with a few washers offering more capacity than 4.3 cubic feet.
+Large capacities for a variety of customers: Whirlpool washers feature large capacities, with a few washers offering more capacity than 4.3 cubic feet.

-- Corporate diversity: Whirlpool has a commitment to corporate diversity, and attempts to connect with groups like women, blacks and Asians through its various Whirlpool Action Networks.
+Corporate diversity: Whirlpool has a commitment to corporate diversity, and attempts to connect with groups like women, blacks and Asians through its various Whirlpool Action Networks.

-- Auto-dispensing feature: With select washers, consumers can fill their washer with enough detergent for 12 washes.
+Auto-dispensing feature: With select washers, consumers can fill their washer with enough detergent for 12 washes.
 From there, the Whirlpool washer will dispense the exact amount of detergent needed, saving time and conserving detergent.

-- Best for People who want a hassle-free washing experience, families and professionals.
+Best for: People who want a hassle-free washing experience, families and professionals.

-Whirlpool Washing Machines Profile
+Whirlpool Washing Machines Company Information